joshkel/gtpp/README.md

 Google Test provides its own [Event Listener API](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md#extending-google-test-by-handling-test-events), so why write an external program?
-Partly for flexibility - this allows _any_ Google Test suite to work, without source modifications - and partly for power
-- because the external program sees all of the output, it can add features like including failing tests' full output at the end of the run.
+Partly for flexibility - this allows _any_ test suite that uses Google Test to work, without source modifications - and partly for power - because the external program sees all of the output, it can add features like including failing tests' full output at the end of the run.